Jim Lynam: Coaching career

-Lynam has also served as an assistant coach for several teams, most notably the Sixers and the Portland Trail Blazers, the latter for head coach Maurice Cheeks.
+When his former point guard with the Sixers Maurice Cheeks was hired by the Trail Blazers in 2001, he hired Lynam to his coaching staff.
 When Cheeks was hired as Philadelphia's coach for the 2005–06 season, Lynam was named an assistant.
 During the preseason, however, he was forced to leave the team due to an undisclosed medical condition.
-In January, 2006, Lynam retired from coaching.
-However, on September 29, 2006 it was announced that Lynam, along with NBA hall of famer Moses Malone would be rejoining the 76ers as an assistant coach.
+However, on September 29, 2006, it was announced that Lynam, along with NBA hall of famer Moses Malone would be rejoining the 76ers as an assistant coach.

 In July 2010, The Oregonian reported that Lynam was among candidates for an assistant coaching job in Portland.
+He remained in this role until 2010.

-On January 24, 2011, the Minnesota Timberwolves announced that Lynam would be joining the club as a part-time basketball operations consultant, evaluating pro personnel on the Wolves roster and throughout the NBA.

-Starting in the 2011–12 season, Lynam serves as a pre-game and post-game analyst for the Philadelphia 76ers on NBC Sports Philadelphia.
+The Minnesota Timberwolves brought in Lynam as a part-time basketball operations consultant, evaluating pro personnel on the Wolves roster and throughout the NBA for part of the 2010–11 season.
+He retired from coaching and basketball operations in 2011 and moved to a broadcasting career.
+Since the start of the 2011–12 season, Lynam served as a pre-game and post-game analyst for the Philadelphia 76ers on NBC Sports Philadelphia.